icinganalysis/icinganalysis.github.io/content/NACA-TN-1904.md

 - Gelder, Thomas F., Smyers, William H., Jr., and von Glahn, Uwe H.: Experimental Droplet Impingement on Several Two-Dimensional Airfoils with Thickness Ratios of 6 to 16 Percent.
 NACA-TN-3839, 1956.
 - Lewis, William, and Brun, Rinaldo J.: Impingement of Water Droplets on a Rectangular Half Body in a Two-Dimensional Incompressible Flow Field.
 NACA-TN-3658, 1956.

-###Related publications

-NACA-TR-1215 "supersedes" NACA-TN-1904 [^3].
-We will examine that more when we get to the review of NACA-TR-1215.

 ##Notes:
 [^1]:
 Lewis, William, and Hoecker, Walter H., Jr.: Observations of Icing Conditions Encountered in Flight During 1948.
 NACA-TN-1904, 1949.